Methodology

 The strongest defence of any methodology is transparency.
 For every benchmarked company on the positioning map, you can see exactly what we analysed and how we scored it:

-- Pages analysed - every URL we crawled and included, organised by content category
+• Pages analysed - every URL we crawled and included, organised by content stream

-- Per-category scores - how each content category scored across all five dimensions, with the per-page contributions underneath each score
+• Per-stream scores - how each content stream scored across all five dimensions, with the per-page contributions underneath each score

-- Brand consistency gap - the comparison between career site scores and job ad scores, with per-dimension breakdown
+• Brand consistency gap - the comparison between careers site scores and job advert scores, with per-dimension breakdown

-- Aggregated result - how the category scores combined into the final position on the map
+• Aggregated result - how the stream scores combined into the final position on the map

-- Audit row per scored category - the exact prompt the engine sent the AI, the exact response received, and metadata identifying which version of our scoring approach produced it
+• Audit row per scored stream - the exact prompt the engine sent the AI, the exact response received, and metadata identifying which version of our scoring approach produced it

 If a score looks wrong, we can show you the exact content the engine scored and the framework that was applied.
 The methodology is public; the per-page breakdown backs every score.
 The verdict is the score against our published framework, not the AI's prose commentary on it.
 This is a tool for informed conversation, not an oracle delivering verdicts.